-What You Need to Know About Master Runners
+What You Need to Know About Masters Running

 Masters running is a race category for runners over the age of 40.
 Master runners are in a different category as research shows that we tend to get slower past the 40-year mark.
 But it doesn’t have to be that way.
 Training smarter not harder can help us get faster as aging runners.
 Indeed, I intend to PR in every distance in my mid-40s.
 Here’s how.

-Whitney Heins running in tie dye sports bra and spandex shortsPin
+whitney running in tie dyed sports bra and shortsPin

 I am coming back from injury and plan to PR in every distance at the age of 43.